ElementareTeilchen/upgrader/README.md

 We welcome pull requests also for this little documentation, if you have questions or experiences you want to share.

-## Which upgrades can be tackles with this extension
+## Which upgrades can be tackled with this extension

 * 6to8: our most tested variant
 * 7to8: worked for some project, very similar to 6to8